tobireinhard/tobireinhard.github.io/_pages/about.md

 a deductive verifier for C based on separation logic, I proved the scheduler to be memory and thread safe, once my fix has been applied.
 The proof is an *unbounded* proof, that is, the provided guarantees hold for all possible interleavings and no matter how big the involved data structures are.

-During my 2021 internship I explored ways to progress from bounded to unbounded verification.
+During my 2021 internship I explored modular approaches to scale CBMC from bounded to unbounded verification.
 My research focused on (automatic) memory safety proofs for heap-manipulating programs that involve inductive data structures.
 I worked on separation-logic based deductive verification as well as on a research prototype that's based on a mixture of automatic axiom instantiation and term rewriting.